Blink SmartHome Skill and Alexa device compatibility

 "Sorry, cameras don't work on this device."

-If you come across this error message, this may mean that the voice command you are issuing is not supported by the type of Alexa device integrated with Blink SmartHome skill.
+If you come across this error message, this may mean that the voice command you are issuing is not supported by the type of Alexa device you have integrated with the Blink SmartHome skill.

 To resolve this, verify what type of Alexa enabled device you are using to check its compatibility with the command(s) you were trying to issue.

-Viewing motion clips or Live View commands are only supported on following devices: Echo Show, Spot, Fire Tablets**, Fire TV, Stick, and Cube (only sold in US)**
+Viewing motion clips or Live View commands are supported only on the following devices: Echo Show, Spot, Fire Tablets (sold in the US), Fire TV, Stick, and Cube

 "Couldn't find a device name Blink."

 This error message occurs when your devices are not all found on the Alexa app.
 Without all Blink devices discovered, Alexa will not know which device a command needs to be issued to.

 If you continue to experience issues with the command, please follow the below troubleshooting steps to delete and relink the "Blink SmartHome" skill:

 "Please specify a system"

 If you have multiple Blink systems set up on your account and you don’t specify the system name that you’re issuing the command to, (i.e. “Alexa, ask Blink to arm”) you will receive this message.
 In this case, make sure to include the exact system name for Alexa to distinguish between your multiple systems.
 For example, if you have a System named "Home", say: “Alexa, ask Blink to arm Home”.